germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 and cause desynchronization of the group view.
 This is unlike in MLS, where all contributing parties must behave honestly to avoid state disruption.

+As in MLS, it is essential for PCS security that all members update frequently.
+In MLS, if a member Bob does not receive the update from another member, Alice, Bob's state will become desynchronized from the rest of the MLS group, leading Bob to be unable to send messages that other group members (which have correctly processed Alice's updates) will be able to decrypt and also prevent Bob from decrypting messages received by those members.
+Bob must obtain the missing Alice update from the DS.
+In DMLS, however, the removal of desynchronization risk means that Bob will continue to be able to send messages to DMembers in Bob's Send Group even if Bob has not yet observed Alice's update.
+This presents both a benefit and a risk, as a denial-of-service attacker that has compromised Alice's state could prevent Bob from receiving Alice's PCS update, meaning that Bob continues to send messages accessible under Alice's compromised state even after Alice has updated.
+To prevent this, the application SHOULD specify minimal update frequency and Send Group owners SHOULD remove members from which no update has been observed for an excessive period.

 # IANA Considerations